-On the day of the IPO, you can buy shares in Robinhood through any of the brokers below.
+On the day of the IPO, the brokers below will be the best places to buy Robinhood stock online.
 Our team of investment specialists have been through each of them with a fine-tooth comb to make sure that they offer the lowest fees and most reliable service for you.

-How to buy Robinhood shares, a step-by-step guide
+How to buy Robinhood stock, a step-by-step guide

 Anyone can buy shares in Robinhood, and it can be a great way to make your money work as hard as you do.
 Below are the 5 steps that you should follow to successfully invest in the company.

 - Choose a broker.
-In order to buy Robinhood stock, you will need to use an online brokerage platform.
-There are many different options to choose from, each with their own unique benefits and drawbacks.
+In order to invest, you need to use an online brokerage platform.
+There are many different options to choose from, each with its own unique benefits and drawbacks.
 The comparison table above can help you select the right broker for you, and you can head to our comprehensive broker reviews if you’re still unsure.

 - Deposit funds.
 Log into your broker account and select the option to deposit funds.
 Depending on your broker you’ll have a variety of payment options available; most brokers accept bank transfers and debit card payments, but not all accept e-wallets such as PayPal.
 Select your preferred payment method and deposit the amount of money you wish to invest in Robinhood shares.

 - Place an order for ROBN stock.
-Now navigate to the broker’s buying stocks page (a link to this can be found in the menu on the website).
-Here you’ll be able to search for Robinhood’s ticker symbol (ROBN) and see the current price at which the stock is trading.
-If you’re happy with the price, enter the amount of shares you wish to buy and place your order.
+Now navigate to your chosen broker’s stocks section.
+Here, you can search for Robinhood’s ticker symbol (ROBN) and see the current price at which the stock is trading.
+If you’re happy with the price, enter the number of shares you wish to purchase and place your order.

 - Execute your order.
 Once you have placed your order, your broker will automatically execute it for you and your Robinhood shares will be listed in your account.
 Congratulations, you’ve just bought shares in Robinhood!